Jun 08-Aug 09, 2015

 To learn more about tuition and fees, please see the University Business Services' Student Accounts Web page.

 Your course kit is covered by the materials fee (which is part of your Program Fee) that you paid at the time of registration, including textbook, supplemental reading materials, and lab materials and equipment.
 This will be provided by Montana State University a week or so before the course begins.
 Some items are covered by your course materials fee and will belong to you while other lab equipment must be returned to Montana State University following the conclusion of the course (return shipping is at your expense).
 Return shipping does not need to be via express, but you can return it by way of a more economical shipping rate.
-Your instructors will let you know which items must be returned.
+Your instructor will let you know which items must be returned.

 This course uses a learning management system.
 You will learn more closer to the course start date.